Barrel: History

 Barrels were sometimes used for military purposes.
-Julius Caesar used catapults to hurl burning barrels of tar into towns under siege to start fires.
+Julius Caesar (100 to 44 BC) used catapults to hurl burning barrels of tar into besieged towns to start fires.
 The Romans also used empty barrels to make pontoon bridges to cross rivers.

 Empty casks were used to line the walls of shallow wells from at least Roman times.
-Such casks were found in 1897 during archaeological excavation in Britain of Roman Silchester.
+Such casks were found in 1897 during archaeological excavations of Roman Silchester in Britain.
 They were made of Pyrenean silver fir and the staves were 38 mm thick and featured grooves where the heads fitted.
-They had Roman numerals scratched on the surface of each stave to help with reassembly.
+They had Roman numerals scratched on the surface of each stave to help with re-assembly.

 In Anglo-Saxon Britain, wooden barrels were used to store ale, butter, honey and mead.
-Drinking containers were also made from small staves of oak, yew or pine.
-These items required considerable craftsmanship to hold liquids and might be bound with finely worked precious metals.
+Drinking-containers were also made from small staves of oak, yew or pine.
+These items required considerable craftsmanship to hold liquids and might be bound with finely-worked precious metals.
 They were highly valued items and were sometimes buried with the dead as grave goods.

-Churns, buckets and tubs made from staves have been excavated from peat bogs and lake villages in Europe.
-A large keg and a bucket were found in the Viking Gokstad ship excavated near Oslo Fiord in 1880.
+In medieval and early modern Northern Europe, wooden casks were the primary container for wet and dry cargoes carried by ships, akin to the ceramic amphora transport jars used from antiquity in the Mediterranean region.
+Wooden barrels carried foodstuffs such as fish, beer, honey, butter, apples, raisins, nuts, malt, beans, peas, grain, barley, and oats.
+Gunpowder, iron, tar, coals, potash, lime, vinegar, and candles were transported in barrels; and no doubt much more.
+As with amphoras, different production centers applied various volumetric standards to the casks.
+This was enforced in some places by using sophisticated methods of gauging the casks, and then certifying the standard by municipal seals.
+In other places, such as the Hanseatic League town of Rostock, barrel volume was determined by the number of dressed and salted herring packed into them.
+Some Hanse traders enforced their standards by destroying casks that did not conform.
+Standardized cask volume was therefore an indicator of political economy.